bodulic/CATS-rf/README.md

 In addition to transcript scores, CATS-rf provides a comprehensive set of assembly metrics, including transcript length and composition statistics, read mapping rates, positional coverage and accuracy profiles, and pair mapping consistency metrics.

 CATS-rf consistently displays stronger performance than currently existing reference-free transcriptome assembly evaluation tools.
-For detailed benchmarks and methodology, please refer to the CATS [preprint](test)
+For detailed benchmarks and methodology, please refer to the CATS [preprint](test) (coming soon)

 # Installation